• Skip to main content

 porn addiction withdrawal

 According to recent statistics, over 40 million Americans watch porn regularly.
-While 10% admit that they may be addicted, experts estimate that the number might be higher.
-Since it’s been shown that dealing with a porn addiction can significantly affect read more about Porn Addiction Withdrawal: Symptoms & Recovery
+While 10% admit they may be addicted, experts believe the actual number could be even higher.
+Struggling with porn addiction can take a serious toll on personal relationships, mental read more about Porn Addiction Withdrawal Symptoms & Recovery

 Primary Sidebar